AdrianaAlves94/Iron_processing_concentration_MLProject/README.md

 ## Limitations

 - The target variable is a lab measurement held constant between samples.
-94.7% of hours show a single unchanging value, which fundamentally limits hourly prediction from process sensors
 - Process variables show weak direct correlation with iron grade on their own (max ~0.18)
 - The test period exhibits slight concept drift with the average grade being lower than in training